asamy/ksm/README.md

 If you have tested it under another kernel version, please create an issue so it can be added here.

+## Hacking KSM

+Few examples are included to illustrate usage and show how to integrate modules into it, some of which are sandbox.c and introspect.c, those are mainly not very useful right now, but they will be extended later, so feel free to contribute your ideas or code.

 ## Technical Documentation

-See Documentation/SPEC.md
+See Documentation/SPEC.rst

 ## Contributions

-See Documentation/CONTRIBUTIONS.md
+See Documentation/CONTRIBUTIONS.rst

 ## Building / Usage

-See Documentation/BUILDING.md
+See Documentation/BUILDING.rst

-## Reporting bugs (or similar)
+## Issues (bugs, features, etc.)

-You can report bugs using Github issues, there is an Issue Template to help you fill things as needed.
+Feel free to use Github Issues, there is an Issue Template to help you file things as required.

 ## References